How to Use VBA Conditional Statements in Excel (4 Examples)

 Read More: How to Use For Each Loop in Excel VBA (3 Suitable Examples)

 This example will show you how to apply VBA WITH END Structure as a Conditional Statement.
-Say, we want to middle-align the cell contents of an Excel sheet.
-Let’s stick to the description below to see how to do it with a WITH Statement.
+Follow the steps below to middle-align the cell contents of an Excel sheet.

 Implementing WITH END Structure as Conditional Statement